IHP-GmbH/TO_Nov2024/BG/doc/source/reference.rst

+﻿
 ******************
 band gap reference
 ******************

-the shunt-regulator has to limmit the supply-voltage to 3.3V. it should be usable to 50mA.
+the shunt-regulator has to limit the supply-voltage to 3.3V. it should be usable to 50mA.

 SCHEMATiC